Overrideveloper/Leap-HR/README.md

-# Leap-HR
+# LEAP-HR
-## A HR system that focuses on employee leaves.
-	It's built with:

-	* C#.Net Web API for the back-end/API.
-	* C#.Net MVC for the front-end.
-	* JQuery for validation.
-	* MySQL as the database.
-	* Entity framework.
+A micro-HR system that is concerned with the "leave" aspect of the entire Human Relations operation.

+#### Incomplete, experimental and discontinued.